"Beautiful, isn't she?

 "Don't speak," Alexander said as he bunched up the officer's coat and put it under the old man's head.

-Frtiz coughed fiercely and his body spasm on the floor.
-Then abruptly he seemed to calm.
-His eyes closed and his red skin began to cool.
+Frtiz coughed fiercely, and his body spasmed on the floor.
+His eyes closed, and his red skin began to cool.
+Then abruptly, he seemed to calm.

 The pilot checked the pulse.

 Alexander leaned in close to his dying confidant and clenched his hand.
 "When you get the palace back.
 Please hang my portrait on the wall."
 Fritz's grip tightened around Alexander's palm.
 His body trembled, and his throat gurgled as the color faded from his eyes.
 His hand loosened.
 Fritz was dead.